 Curriculum Components Area Specific Examples (Optional) 2.
-2.1 Foundation Skills Communication skills (including languages), such as understanding, developing and communicating ideas and information and interacting with others Develop and employ: - effective communication skills in listening, questioning and non-verbal communication - effective writing skills suited to the service industry involved, e.g. writing personal health reports or sales reports - different types of communication media in selling services - empathetic interpersonal skills in interpreting, evaluating and responding to the requests of customers, including understanding what interferes with Numeracy skills, such as integrating and applying numerical and spatial concepts and techniques Information technology skills, such as using and adapting technologies effective communication Apply their knowledge of mathematics to: - understand quantitative models that predict consumer responses to a sale or promotion policy - calculate an inventory turnover rate - determine the standard yields in food production in a hotel operation Apply information technology skills to: - use an industry specific information technology system to manage hazards, or identify control points in production - control fixed and variable labour in services operations - compile a guest/customer profile using appropriate management software 3.1 Thinking Skills Problem-solving and decision-making skills, such as identifying problems and providing appropriate solutions, taking into consideration social, economic and technological developments Use technology and information sources to evaluate the objective and quality of the services provided Integrate aesthetic and functional quality e.g. when designing different hospitality events such as a banquet or business convention Recognise and meet the service requirements of people from different cultural, social and economic backgrounds when providing personal health services
+Foundation Skills 2.1 Communication skills (including languages), such as understanding, developing and communicating ideas and information and interacting with others Develop and employ: effective communication skills in listening, questioning and non-verbal communication effective writing skills suited to the service industry involved, e.g. writing personal health reports or sales reports different types of communication media in selling services empathetic interpersonal skills in interpreting, evaluating and responding to the requests of customers, including understanding what interferes with effective communication 2.2 Mathematical skills, such as integrating and applying numerical and spatial concepts and techniques Information technology skills, such as using and adapting technologies Apply their knowledge of mathematics to: understand quantitative models that predict consumer responses to a sale or promotion policy calculate an inventory turnover rate determine the standard yields in food production in a hotel operation Apply information technology skills to: use an industry specific information technology system to manage hazards, or identify control points in production control fixed and variable labour in services operations compile a guest/customer profile using appropriate management software • Thinking Chille appropriate management software 3.
+Thinking Skills Problem-solving and decision-making skills, such as identifying problems and providing appropriate solutions, taking into consideration social, economic and technological developments Use technology and information sources to evaluate the objective and quality of the services provided Integrate aesthetic and functional quality, e.g. when designing different hospitality events such as a banquet or business convention Recognise and meet the service requirements of people from different cultural, social and economic backgrounds when providing personal health services